10 South Beach Diet Terms You Need to KnowArticle posted in: South Beach Living

 Fats keep you satisfied so you’re less prone to hunger.
 Healthy fats contain monounsaturated fats from foods like olive oil, almonds and pumpkin seeds and polyunsaturated fats from foods like walnuts, flaxseeds and corn oil.

 Because fats are high in calories, you’ll want to pay close attention to portion sizes.
-In Phase 2, women add in 1 healthy fat serving on days they do not include DIY meals.
-Men add in 2 servings of healthy fats on days they do not include DIY meals.
-Here are some of the healthy fats you can add to your menu:
+To be sure you’re getting in your healthy fat servings in Phase 1, click here > Ready for Phase 2?
+Check out how many healthy fat servings you can enjoy here > Here are some of the healthy fats you can add to your menu:

 - Nuts, 1 oz. or about ¼ cup